mkloc2020/CS325/README.md

 The following projects show my ability to clean and analyze data using advanced techniques which highlight my critical thinking, problem-solving, attention to detail, and communication skills.
+Below are the scenarios for Projects 1 through 3.

+View the docx files with the python files to see my data validation reports based on each project.
+Project 1 does not have a python file.

 --------------------------------------------